jampp/pybloomfiltermmap/README.markdown

 ### Throubleshooting

-Mac users may face problems when are installing the package, it happens because on the instalation build, xcon tries to import a module that is provided by OpenSSL, and most of the cases it fails because it can't find the module.
+Mac users may face problems when installing the package, it happens because on the installation build, xcon tries to import a module that is provided by OpenSSL, and most of the cases it fails because it can't find the module.
 What to do in these cases:
  - Make sure openssl is installed `brew install openssl`
  - Set an environment variable that tells the path to the openssl installed `export CFLAGS="-L/usr/local/opt/openssl/lib -I/usr/local/opt/openssl/include"`